-In a recent survey, according to the Society for Human Resource Management (SHRM), more than two-thirds of hiring organizations indicated that they’re having a difficult time recruiting for job openings.
-And you’re probably in that number… am I wrong?
-When it comes to taking the next step in their professional lives, you can bet on people being careful with where they take the time to apply.
-This makes writing effective job postings more important than ever.
 Nowadays, you can’t simply list job duties and prerequisites and call it a day.
 You’re going to have to sell your company in order to attract the best talent.
-That means strong messaging that lays out your culture and mission, as well as clear expectations.
-It is not going to be an easy task; you know that talent -the real talent, like that of Johnny-, does not abound and attracting great professionals to work in your company will not be easy.
-How do you achieve this?
+That means strong messaging that lays out your business’s culture and mission and sets out clear expectations.
+It is not going to be an easy task; you know that attracting great professionals to work in your company will not be easy.
+How do you find great talent?

 Top talent can only be attracted to a top job ad.
 If your ad looks and reads like everything else out there, don’t be surprised if the candidates you attract are average as well.
 Most of these problems can be solved at the beginning of the hiring process though, by making an appealing job ad.
 Here are 7 tips to actually help you do it:

-Your reputation is everything.
-What makes your company so appetizing?
+What makes your company so exciting to work for?
 Why do your employees want to come to work every day?
 What do they look forward to?
 As you answer these questions, you’re beginning to build your employer brand and making your company a more attractive place to work.

-Your company culture, your mission, your vision, should attract the employees you want while repelling those who don’t fit your culture.
-Your company’s core mission, vision, and values are the meat and potatoes of your company culture.
+Your company culture, your mission, your vision, should attract the employees who will fit in.
+Your company’s core mission, vision, and values are fundamental to your company culture.
 When you feel confident that you know and understand what sets your company apart, you can entice job candidates by sharing the secret ingredients of your company through the posting.

 Make a realistic description of qualities.